-Dr. Christopher Hemmer is a Professor in and Chair of the Department of International Security Studies at the Air War College.
-Before that he taught at Cornell University and Colgate University.
+Christopher Hemmer is a Professor of International Security Studies and the Dean of the Air War College.
+Before joining the War College he taught at Cornell University and Colgate University.
 He received his Ph.D. in 1998 from the Department of Government at Cornell University with a specialty in international relations.
 He received his BA from the State University of New York at Albany, where he majored in political science and minored in psychology.
-His principal teaching and research interests are political psychology, American foreign policy, and Middle East politics.
+His principal teaching and research interests are American foreign policy, political psychology, and Middle East politics.
 He is the author of, Which Lessons Matter?
 American Foreign Policy Decision Making in the Middle East, 1979-1987 (State University of New York Press, 2000).
-His recent articles include, "The Lessons of September 11th, Iraq, and the American Pendulum," Political Science Quarterly 122,2 (Summer 2007): 207-238; “Responding to a Nuclear Iran” Parameters 37,3 (Autumn 2007): 42-53; “Balancing, Bonding, and Balking: The European Union, the United States, and the Israeli-Palestinian Peace Process” Mediterranean Quarterly 21,2 (Spring 2010): 47-60 and “Continuity and Change in the Obama Administration's National Security Strategy" in Comparative Strategy 30,3 (2011): 268-277.
+His recent articles include, “The Lessons of September 11th, Iraq, and the American Pendulum” Political Science Quarterly 122,2 (Summer 2007): 207-238; “Responding to a Nuclear Iran” Parameters 37,3 (Autumn 2007): 42-53; “Balancing, Bonding, and Balking: The European Union, the United States, and the Israeli-Palestinian Peace Process” Mediterranean Quarterly 21,2 (Spring 2010): 47-60 and “Continuity and Change in the Obama Administration’s National Security Strategy” in Comparative Strategy 30,3 (2011): 268-277.

 Col. Kevin D. Hendricks - U.S. Army Advisor to Air University, and Department of Strategy

 Col. Kevin D. Hendricks, U.S. Army, is an instructor in the Air War College’s Department of Strategy and is the U.S. Army Advisor to Air University.
 He has commanded at the Battalion and Squadron level, and is selected for an Army Brigade level Command.
 He recently served as Chief of Operations, Future Brigade Command, Ft Bliss, Texas.
 He is a U.S. Army Airborne Ranger with multiple combat tours and Pathfinder and Air Assault qualification.
 He is a United States Military Academy graduate with degrees in Engineering and Geography, as well as holding Masters in International Strategic Studies and Military Arts and Science, and a graduate of the School of Advanced Military Studies and Air War College.

 Dr. Howard M. Hensel - Department of Strategy